Tokyo and Japan on the whole have four distinct seasons and the impression you'll get can be completely different depending on when you arrive.

 WINTER

-Tokyo has a fairly mild winter, at least compared with many European cities.
+Tokyo has a fairly mild winter, at least compared with many major cities in the northern hemisphere.
 In the afternoon, temperatures may rise to around 10℃ while the lows rarely dip below the freezing mark.
 Skiing can be enjoyed in the mountains of Nagano or Niigata about 2 hours north, but snowfall in the city is extremely rare.
-December - February is the driest months of the year and it is not unusual to go weeks without any precipitation.
-Visibility is the best in winter, meaning chances of seeing Mt Fuji is the best this time of the year.
+In Feb 2014, 27cm of snow fell in Tokyo which closed the highways for several days but this is a rare exception.
+If snow is forecasted in central Tokyo (even just a few centimeters), the rail operators tend to play it safe and may reduce or shut down services.

-Be aware that many museums close for the Year-End/New Years, from around Dec 28 to Jan 4, although shopping malls generally stay open.
+Be aware that many museums close for the Year-End/New Years, from around Dec 28 to Jan 4, although shopping malls and restaurants generally stay open.
 Trains continue to run as normal.
 Many workers in Tokyo return to their hometowns for the holidays so the long distance trains and flights can become fully booked.